merthidayetoglu/Bisection_Bandwidth_Tester/README.md

 # OLCF_BW_test
-Unit test for measuring system bandwidth.
+Unit test for measuring bisectional bandwidth.
 It is based on MPI but tests additional capabilites such as GPU-Aware MPI, CPU-Staged MPI, NCCL, and IPC.

 By default it works on CPU.
 To test Nvidia GPU, you need to ```#define SCI_CUDA```.
 To test AMD GPU, you need to ```#define SCI_HIP```.